-Clearing removes undesirable components from the wine after fermentation.
+Clearing is the process of removing undesirable components from the wine after fermentation.
 These are yeast, cream of tartar, cloudy matter, remains of peel and pieces of fruit pulp.
 Means for this are protein, gelatine, bentonite and the isinglass.

 To use it, first cut the neck of the bottle with the small knife so that the cork is exposed.
 The spindle is then screwed into the cork, after which the cork can be pulled out of the bottle using the leverage.

 Carbonic acid is a by-product of alcoholic fermentation in wine, but it can also occur during malolactic fermentation.
-In white wines, carbonic acid ensures a pleasant mouthfeel and a fresh, sparkling, sparkling and slightly sour taste.The bouquet is experienced more intensively, especially in sparkling wines, the carbon dioxide is desired and added artificially.
+In white wines, carbonic acid ensures a pleasant mouthfeel and a fresh, tingling, tangy and slightly sour taste.The bouquet is experienced more intensively, especially in sparkling wines, the carbon dioxide is desired and added artificially.
 At the other extreme are red wines.
-Carbonation is undesirable and often a wine fault, especially with complex, full-bodied and tannin-rich red wines.
+Carbon dioxide is undesirable and often a wine fault, especially with complex, full-bodied and tannin-rich red wines.